priscillanzula/book-store-db/README.md

 1. Clone this repository
 2. Run the SQL scripts in the following order:

--- create_tables.sql: Creates all database tables
+a.  create_tables.sql: Creates all database tables
--- insert_sample_data.sql: Populates tables with sample data (optional)
+b.  insert_sample_data.sql: Populates tables with sample data (optional)

 3. Test the database using queries.sql which contains sample querie